sandgraal/tiny-helpdesk-hero/README.md

 Work is ongoing.
 We plan to expand the call list, add more humorous outcomes, and polish the UI during the jam.
 Contributions and feedback are welcome!

+## Development Workflow
+- **Run locally:** From the project root, launch a simple dev server with `npx http-server -c-1` and open `http://localhost:8080`.
+This mirrors the GitHub Pages deployment environment and lets LittleJS load correctly.
+- **Modular structure:** Core logic lives in `src/`.
+Use `conversationEngine.js` for call data and progression, `ui.js` for rendering helpers, `audio.js` for sound hooks, and `main.js` as the orchestrator.
+When you add features, create focused modules and import them into `main.js` so callers, UI, and audio remain decoupled.
+- **Docs to explore:** See `DEVELOPMENT.md` for coding conventions, `IMPLEMENTATION_PLAN.md` for the current roadmap, and `CONTRIBUTING.md` for onboarding steps.
+- **Live site:** The playable build is published at https://sandgraal.github.io/tiny-helpdesk-hero/.
+Keep the `.nojekyll` file in the repo so GitHub serves everything (especially `src/` files) without Jekyll processing.
+- **Writing new calls:** Draft humorous, empathy-first scenarios that highlight “SMALL” problems.
+Blend sincere support tips with playful twists, and focus on responses that reward active listening over snark.

 ---

 *Tiny Helpdesk Hero* is created by Chris (@sandgraal) and friends for the LittleJS Game Jam 2025.